 Yes.
 The framing story is fiction.
 But all the details about the letter, the French Government campaign to suppress it and the alternate history of Van Gogh’s last days in Auvers-sur-Oise are as real as my more than three decades of research into the subject could make them.

-It’s a companion book to the novel that’s divided into three parts.
-The first third is a more-or-less straightforward journalistic presentation of the Mystery of Auvers -- its history and the new information I have to offer about it.
+The first third is a more-or-less straightforward account of the Mystery of Auvers -- its history and the new information I have to offer about it.
 It's the factual premise of the novel.

 And the other two parts?

 The second third is my first-person memoir of investigating the Mystery of Auvers and the Van Gogh letter T41b.
 A subjective account of how I came up with that premise and the real basis on the novel's detective story.
-The last third is excerpts from my interviews with the former French secret service agents who took part in the suppression of the letter T41b and the coverup of the mystery in the 1950s: The thematic raw material, I guess you could say, of what would be fictionlized and dramatized in the novel.
+The last third is simply excerpts from my interviews with the former French secret service agents who took part in the suppression of the letter T41b and the coverup of the mystery in the 1950s: The thematic raw material, I guess you could say, of what would be fictionlized and dramatized in the novel.

 But this book could easily stand alone, as history, without the novel.

-And how do the dozen other offerings on this Mystery of Auvers website factor in?
+And so, I assume, do the dozen or so offerings on this Mystery of Auvers website.